 DCF expands call center hours.
 DCF has expanded call center hours Monday through Friday, 7 a.m. to 6 p.m.; Saturday, 8 a.m. to noon; and Sunday, 1 p.m. to 5 p.m.
 On the last Sunday of each month, hours of operations will be 1 p.m. to 3 p.m.
 Call center numbers are 866-762-2237 or 850-300-4323 (TTY 1-800-955-8771).

-Mandatory work requirements suspended through October.
-Under a directive from Governor DeSantis to waive work requirements for safety net programs, DCF waived work requirements for individuals participating in the Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF) program through October 2020.
+Mandatory work requirements suspended through December.
+Under a directive from Governor DeSantis to waive work requirements for safety net programs, DCF waived work requirements for individuals participating in the Supplemental Nutrition Assistance Program (SNAP) and Temporary Assistance for Needy Families (TANF) program through December 2020.
 To do this, DCF explains that it partnered with the Department of Economic Opportunity to apply “good cause” statewide for TANF and SNAP recipients who would otherwise be subject to participation in mandatory work requirements as a condition of receiving those benefits.
-Through October, persons who were sanctioned in the past due to work requirements will be able to reapply and participate in SNAP or TANF again.
+Through December, people who were sanctioned in the past due to work requirements will be able to reapply and participate in SNAP or TANF again.

 Congress passes Families First Coronavirus Response Act.
 Congress has passed the Families First Coronavirus Response Act to address the public health crisis and economic fallout from COVID-19.
-As Florida initiates policies implementing the Act, FPI will keep you updated.
-Note, however that, although the Act is a significant first step, an even more comprehensive package to provide direct aid to individuals and families is needed.
+Although the Act was a significant first step, an even more comprehensive package to provide direct aid to individuals and families is needed.

 Emergency allotments issued.
-DCF automatically supplemented or will supplement SNAP allotments of current recipients up to the maximum for a household’s size for eight months (March - October).
-DCF says that households who normally receive their monthly allotment in September between the 1st and 11th will receive the monthly maximum allotment on the 11th.
+DCF automatically supplemented or will supplement SNAP allotments of current recipients up to the maximum for a household’s size for 10 months (March-December).
+DCF says that households who normally receive their monthly allotment between the 1st and 4th will receive the monthly maximum allotment on about the 4th.
 All other families can expect additional benefits to be included as a part of their regularly scheduled benefit allotment.
-New recipients will receive additional benefits within a week of being approved.
-FNS’ approval for the this supplement has not yet been posted.
+New recipients will receive additional benefits within two weeks of being approved.
+FNS’ approval for December will be posted here.

 P-EBT benefits were scheduled to have been issued automatically no later than June 30, 2020, except for eligible children in private or charter schools, who may not have received their P-EBT until July 21.
 For existing SNAP participants with children receiving free or reduced-price school meals, P-EBT benefits should have been automatically added to the family’s EBT card.
 Families participating in Medicaid or TANF who have children receiving free or reduced-price school meals were mailed their P-EBT benefit to the address on file with DCF.
 All other families should have gotten their P-EBT card at the address on file with the child’s school district.
 Families with children receiving free and reduced-price school meals prior to school closures on March 16, 2020, are supposed to receive a one-time benefit of $5.70 per day (55 days) per child.
 Families with children eligible for the free and reduced-price school meals program after March 16, 2020, should have received a pro-rated amount based on the month of eligibility. .